BXS-Archipelago/far-east-cc-ms4/README.md

 Ancillary objectives for the site owners will be to offer an email subscription service with tips and tricks for product use, special offers and a feature for new/coming-soon product developments.

-## Strategic approach for the site's User Experience:
+## UX : Strategic approach for the site's User Experience:

-The site will entice the users by showing video and images of cars which have had the products used on them.
-First and foremost, there must be visual appeal set apart from the actual product images in the store, which are attractive but are not particularly appealing due to the language differences in the labelling.
+The site will entice the users through educational and instructional blog posts along with images of cars that have the site's products used on them.
+First and foremost, there must be both visual and educational appeal set apart from the actual products in the store.

-Upon landing on the index page, a small background video will play of a glossy prestige car.
-The Call-To-Action will be an eye-catching button to go straight to the store if desired.
+Upon landing on the index page, the user will be introduced with an attractive car image at the top, along with some featured blog posts in the main body of the page.
+There will be links to the store both in the body and at both the top navigation bar and the always-present sliding side navigation.

-Adjuvant site pages will be the About page, the Frequently Asked Questions, and the Subscription/Contact page.
+Adjuvant site pages will be the Blog and posts pages, the About page, the Frequently Asked Questions, and the Contact page.

 Site Navigation will be through a side-sliding menu on the left.
-The Icon actuator will be clearly at the top right of the page for the user to click on.
+The Icon actuator will be clearly visible at the top right of the page for the user to click on.

-On mobile view, the icon will be at the top right for thumb-actuation since most people are right handed in holding their devices.
-The menu will again slide from the left for link-selection with left hand.
+On mobile devices, the sliding navigation bar will the main tool for traversing the site, however the account button (to login or register) and the cart will always be available in the top right of every device.

 ## Who are the target Users?